mohithgowdak/git_proj_manger_mcp/docs/tutorials/getting-started.md

 Before you begin, make sure you have:

-- Node.js 18.x or higher installed
+- Python 3.8 or higher installed
 - A GitHub account with appropriate permissions
 - A GitHub Personal Access Token with required scopes:
   - `repo` (Full repository access)